April3xx/ext-finder-for-windows/README.md

-# ext finder for windows
+# python ext finder for windows
 ## how to use this
     -Download dist folder
         -   (optional)